dafi/ClipboardPlain/README.md

 ClipboardPlain
 ==============

-OSX Menubar which strip automatically the formatting from text in clipboard
+OSX Menubar which strips automatically the formatting from text in clipboard